sigcsets/sigcse2022/_authors/affiliated.md

 Affiliated Events will be charged a fee to help defray costs.
 The exact costs have not been determined yet due to current COVID-19 related plans.
 We will update this page as soon as more information is known.

 ### Registration
 Registration for the event must be handled by the Affiliated Event organizers and will not be handled by the SIGCSE TS registration system.
+(UPDATE: This is subject to change depending on the virtual platform chosen.
+We will update this page as soon as more information is known.)